 According to the CDC, people with allergies to food, pets, insects, venom, pollen, dust, latex, and oral medicines can safely get the COVID-19 vaccines.
 They not contain any food, latex, or preservatives.

 Everyone 12 and older now has access to get a free vaccine.
+The FDA will be reviewing clinical trial data on other age groups soon.
 If you have not gotten your shot yet, make a plan to get one.
 Visit vaccine.gov to find out where to get the COVID-19 vaccine near you.

-The vaccine is just one way to help stop the pandemic.
-We all still need to continue to follow current CDC guidelines to help reduce the spread of the coronavirus that causes COVID-19.
+The vaccine is one important step to help end the pandemic.
+Keep wearing masks, washing your hands properly, and practicing physical distancing, even if you are fully vaccinated.
+Continue to follow current CDC guidelines to help reduce the spread of the coronavirus that causes COVID-19.